MariaDB Performance Tuning

 Before you can start making performance optimizations your server needs to be running for a minimum of 24 hours.
 At that point, there’s enough data to check the status of server variables.

-Run the SHOW GLOBAL STATUS; command to pull up various performance metrics and look for outliers that could benefit from some tweaking.
+Run the following command to pull up various performance metrics and look for outliers that could benefit from some tweaking.

 With Releem, you can easily monitor 19 important metrics with health checks across the 3 categories listed below – cache performance metrics, database efficiency metrics, and temporary data metrics: